the-vegetarian-vampire/Smart-Contract-Resources/README.md

 [Simple-security-toolkit](https://github.com/nascentxyz/simple-security-toolkit)

-• `High` - leads to a loss of a significant portion (>10%) of assets in protocol, or significant harm to a majority of users.
+`High` - leads to a loss of a significant portion (>10%) of assets in protocol, or significant harm to a majority of users.
-• `Medium` - global losses <10% or losses to only a subset of users, but still unacceptable.
+`Medium` - global losses <10% or losses to only a subset of users, but still unacceptable.
-• `Low` - losses will be annoying but bearable--applies to things like griefing attacks that can be easily repaired or even gas inefficiencies.
+`Low` - losses will be annoying but bearable--applies to things like griefing attacks that can be easily repaired or even gas inefficiencies.
+`informational` - findings to improve efficiency
+`gas efficiencies` - findings to improve efficiency

 Mapping the contract with [Surya](https://github.com/ConsenSys/surya) and [video](https://www.youtube.com/watch?v=v3QexBRxPJA)